johnfedoruk/bangular/aio/content/guide/testing.md

-The `inject` function is one of the Angular testing utilities.
+The `inject` function is one of the Bangular testing utilities.
 It injects services into the test function where you can alter, spy on, and manipulate them.

 The `inject` function has two parameters:

-1. An array of Angular dependency injection tokens.
+1. An array of Bangular dependency injection tokens.
 1. A test function whose parameters correspond exactly to each item in the injection token array.